 We’re anticipating that this holiday season will see more online sales than ever before.
-Retailers need to have their digital strategies in order long before consumers start thinking about gifting.
+Retailers need to have their digital strategies in order before consumers think holidays.

 Strategies to help retailers break through the noise and stand out in the inbox on Black Friday and Cyber Monday!